ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Manufactured Consensus

-Looking back today at those old threads on reddit, we can see that based on upvotes alone, a sizeable portion of the Ethereum community was against the Hard Fork.
+Looking at The DAO Fork Debate on reddit, we can see that based on upvotes alone, a sizeable portion of the Ethereum community was against the Hard Fork.
 Despite this, there were strong forces involved that felt there was no other choice than to push it forward in order to protect financial interests.

 Unfortunately it is probably impossible to get to the bottom of what the consensus really was at the time, as the main forums of discussion - reddit and twitter - were totally susceptible to sybil attacks in the form of astroturfing.
 Did the Hard Fork have genuine popular support, or was it just manufactured consensus?
 We will probably never know, but at the very least there was a significant pushback, and it cannot be denied what was going to be foisted on the community was a _controvertial Hard Fork_.